Best Non-VoIP SMS Verification Services (2026)

 6Can I keep a non-VoIP number long-term for 2FA?

-Yes, through rental plans.
-VoidMob offers 7-day and 30-day rentals.
-SMSPool offers long-term US rentals at $20/month.
+Yes.
+VoidMob offers 3 to 30-day single-platform rentals plus a dedicated monthly number at $19.99/mo that works across every supported platform and stays exclusively yours.
+SMSPool offers long-term US rentals at $18 per 28 days, and TextVerified offers single-service rentals from $1.80.
 This is important for platforms like crypto exchanges that require ongoing SMS-based two-factor authentication for withdrawals.

 Using non-VoIP numbers for account verification is legal.
 These services provide real phone numbers for legitimate privacy and business purposes.
 However, using them to violate platform terms of service (like creating fake accounts for fraud) is against those platforms' policies.